-Giving rewards for hard work is the best way to boost employee motivation and participation.
-When employees are rewarded, they feel like they trust their employer and feel supported – and that’s powerful.
+Giving rewards for hard work is one way to boost employee motivation and participation.
+When employees are rewarded, they feel like they trust their employer and feel supported — and that’s powerful.

-Building trust between employees and employers is critical in wellness programs and in the workplace as a whole.
-Programs that miss this element usually aren’t successful and can damage engagement.
+Building trust between employees and employers is critical in well-being and engagement programs, and in the workplace as a whole.
+Programs that miss this element usually aren’t successful and can damage employee engagement.

 Rewards help employees feel like their employers care — penalties don’t.

 The difference between employee rewards and penalties comes down to messaging.
 Shift the communication to present rewards instead of penalties.